Skip to main content

 Forward pressure

-The tension in the heel piece that keeps your boot securely in the binding and ensures proper release.
+The tension in the heel piece keeps your boot securely in the binding and ensures proper release.
+This must be set accurately for the bindings to work correctly.

 Image of AFD (Anti-Friction Device)